Can A Marriage Survive Drug Addiction? Recovery And Mental Health Strategies

 In most marriages, there are times when one partner may need more support or leniency than the other, especially during times of personal turmoil and change.
 This natural ebb and flow can be a byproduct of a healthy, mutually supportive marriage.

-In some marriages, spouses develop a codependent relationship, especially when substance misuse is present.
+In some marriages, spouses develop a codependent relationship, especially when substance misuse, such as alcohol addiction, is present.
 Codependency occurs when one person is overly dependent on their partner to fulfill their basic needs, both physically and emotionally.
 Common signs of codependency between married partners include:

 • An inflated sense of responsibility for the actions and emotions of the other partner